qbentil/CS50M--Lecture-5/README.md

 # Lists & User input

 ## Lists
-● In web, browsers will automatically become scrollable for content with heights taller than the window
+a.
+In web, browsers will automatically become scrollable for content with heights taller than the window
-● In mobile, we need to do that manually.
+b.
+In mobile, we need to do that manually.
 We can do that using the following Components from React Native
     ○ ScrollView
     ○ ListView (deprecated)
     ○ FlatList, SectionList